v-spassky/apime/README.md

 ## Tech stack

 - Keras with all the underlying dependencies (Tensorflow, Scipy, PIL);
-- FastAPI with Uvicorn web server.
+- FastAPI with Uvicorn web server inside a Docker container.

 ## Demonstration